Individual accreditation

 APIL accreditation provides a quality mark of competence and specialist expertise

-for solicitors and barristers dealing with personal injury claims.
+for solicitors and counsel dealing with personal injury claims.
 This quality

 mark helps the consumer to recognise expertise and specialisms within the profession.